gamesbook/pyprototypr/docs/advanced_commands.rst

 =================

-This section deals with some of the more advanced - and potentially more complex - concepts and options in **pyprototypr** - its therefore important that you are familiar with all of the
-`Basic Concepts <basic_concepts.rst>`_, have looked through the `Core Shapes <core_shapes.rst>`_, have understood how these are used via the various examples, and are therefore comfortable with creating and using
+This section deals with some of the more advanced - and potentially more complex - concepts and options in `pyprototypr <index.rst>`_ - its therefore important that you are familiar with all of the `Basic Concepts <basic_concepts.rst>`_, have looked through the `Core Shapes <core_shapes.rst>`_, have understood how these are used via the various examples, and are therefore comfortable with creating and using